 As expected, setting component speakers up is not a walk in the park.
 You may have to enlarge the installation location of your stock speakers to get the woofer to fit and you’ll definitely be needed to cut out new installation locations for the tweeters.

 The woofers should be okay at the car doors but as for the tweeters, you should have them at ear level.
-There are also the swivel tweeters which you could have them in any location and point them to whichever direction you like to get a soundstage that favors you.
+There are also the swivel tweeters which you could have in any location and point them to whichever direction you like to get a soundstage that favors you.

 Considering the highs and the lows are handled by different drivers, frequency isolation is the best in component speakers.
 In addition to this, the lows and the highs are more pronounced in component speakers as compared to coaxial speakers.